psychemedia/island-tales-book-one/03-godshill-stone-lay.md

 > So it's up to the top of the hill they must toil
 > And fetch all those stones down again.
 > While they swore at the fool who had played them the trick
-> — Of course the first person they thought of was Nick —
+> — Of course the first person they thought of was Nick,
 > And given them toiling in vain.
 >
 > Once again in their places the pieces secured,